The best bass lures for winter in Florida

 Before and after the derby, the boss man was open about his strategies.
 He told me that he knew all of the young bass anglers lacked patience and would abandon the floater before it paid off.
 He was correct, and he converted me into a believer.
 After that, I found myself using it frequently.
 It not only produces excellent bass, but it is also a fun way to catch them in the winter.

 High floaters, such as the Rapala, are ideal for this presentation.
 Because the bait is usually light, a spinning rod is the best choice for this tactic.
 Light line is also important, and it is much easier to manage on spinning gear.
-A spinning reel with a smooth drag and a medium-light or even light action rod are ideal.
+A spinning reel with a smooth drag and a medium-light or even light-action rod is ideal.
 Where this presentation shines, the water is frequently clear.
-Your initial thought may be to use fluorocarbon line.
+Your initial thought may be to use a fluorocarbon line.
 However, because monofilament floats, it is the best line for this.
 To get the most water disturbance with each subtle twitch, you want the bait to ride high on the surface.
 Monofilament is the best for this.

 This technique works best on bluff walls near a transition zone.
-Bass prefer to congregate in areas where they can easily access different depths, and transition zones with a bluff wall provide them with that option.
+Bass prefers to congregate in areas where they can easily access different depths, and transition zones with a bluff wall provide them with that option.
 With changing conditions, the bass will move vertically up and down the wall.
 On clear winter days, they like to move up on transition areas like points and flats to catch the sun’s rays.
 Keep a low profile around the shallow, clear water.
 Make long casts to avoid spooking the bass you intend to catch.

 The blade bait is a simple bait with features that may not appeal to anglers in the bait store, but its subtle appearance and action are lethal on coldwater bass.
 These little baits are extremely versatile, and whether you find bass in deep water and need to jig it like a spoon through suspended fish, or you find them up shallow where the best presentation is the pump action, the blade bait works fantastically.

 The pump action involves slowly raising the blade bait off the bottom or from a school of bass.
 Then, on a slack line, let it wiggle back.
-This is done on light line, and keeping the treble hook on the bait from hanging up when the bass aren’t suspended takes some practice.
+This is done on a light line, and keeping the treble hook on the bait from hanging up when the bass isn’t suspended takes some practice.
 However, it works.
 This winter, give it a shot.

 My favorite all-around coldwater bass bait is the lipless crankbait.
 This bait can be fished in a variety of ways, from ripping it through the grass to stroking it on the flats.
 The Rapala Rippin’ Rap is my personal favorite lipless crankbait.
 This bait is heavy enough to cast a mile, but subtle enough to move slowly through the water column, generating the slow action and sound that triggers reaction strikes, which is critical for catching more coldwater bass.

 These reaction strikes frequently result in barely hooking the bass and sometimes hooking it on the outside of its mouth where it simply swiped the bait.
 Without the proper setup, you will frequently rip the hooks from the bass without even realizing you had a bite.
 Slow retrieves with monofilament and a limber rod are ideal for lipless crankbait fishing.
-The monofilament will stretch along with the limber rod, increasing the hook ratio and, ultimately, the number of bass in the boat.
+The monofilament will stretch along with the limber rod, increasing the hook ratio and, ultimately, the number of basses in the boat.

 The wacky worm is one of the most underutilized winter presentations, trailing only the jig and jerkbait.
-The wacky worm is one of those presentations that produces bites under a variety of conditions, including cold water.
+The wacky worm is one of those presentations that produce bites under a variety of conditions, including cold water.
 In the water, the strange worm doesn’t look like much.
 However, bass will respond to it when nothing else appears to be working.
 It’s also not just for small fish.
 When the water is cold, the wacky worm will catch big bass and is a great way to catch the biggest bass in the area.
 A free-falling wacky worm can trigger big bites when the bite is tough and the bass are picky.

 When the water temperature drops, use a light line with no weight.
 A medium or medium-light rod with a spinning reel can handle the light line and detect subtle winter bites.
 Simply toss your wacky worm into the air and let it fall.
 Feed some line to your bait so that it falls straight down through the water column, imparting its subtle action until it reaches the bottom.